 Alcohol addiction is typically treated through a combination of physical detoxification (commonly known as “detox”) and psychological recovery through individual and group therapy alongside ongoing treatment and support.

 At Midwest Recovery Centers, we use a unique multi-phasal recovery for alcohol abuse that incorporates:

 - Individual therapy

 - Group therapy

 We help clients through a series of treatment stages based on their recovery needs and goals, as well as their relevant history of addiction.
 Our goal is always to assist our clients overcoming alcohol addiction to develop responsible, safe and positive behaviors for life.

 What is a multi-phasal recovery and how does it work?

 Multi-phasal recovery refers to a unique treatment program offered at Midwest that leads clients through a series of customized therapies designed to move them towards a life free of alcohol dependence.
-Unlike other one-size-fits-all treatment programs, multi-phasal recovery ensures that our clients transition through two distinct phases of treatment and therapy that help them reach recovery safely and sustainably.
+Unlike other one-size-fits-all treatment programs, multi-phasal recovery ensures that our clients transition through three distinct phases of treatment and therapy that help them reach recovery safely and sustainably.

 By allowing clients to experience gradual “step-down”-style recovery, Midwest Recovery Centers ensures that clients have the skills, resources, and experiences necessary to overcome substance abuse as they re-enter their daily routines.